-Yes.
-Students are not allowed into class without a social security card.
-The Illinois Administrative Code requires students to have a social security card to become a Certified Nursing Assistant (CNA).
+No. The Illinois Administrative Code requires students to have a social security card or an ITIN (Individual Taxpayer Identification Number) to become a Certified Nursing Assistant (CNA).
 To apply for a social security card, you must have work-authorized immigration status or be a U.S. citizen.
-Please note, an ITIN is NOT a Social Security Number.

 - What's the typical salary for a Certified Nursing Assistant (CNA) in McHenry County?

 A certified CNA can expect an entry-level salary of $12 to $14 per hour.
 CNAs are qualified to seek jobs in hospitals, hospice centers, home care, physician offices, walk-in clinics and day care facilities.

 - Does MCC offer any other health-related career training?